shadibdair/aws-devops/kubernetes/build_second_cluster/README.md

     - Use containerd for your container runtime.
     - The cluster should have one control plane node and two worker nodes.
     - Use the Calico networking add-on to provide networking for the cluster.

+---

+### 🐾 Steps
-- 🐞 Check the "installation.sh"
+- 1️⃣ Check the "installation.sh"
+- 2️⃣ Check the "initialize_cluster.sh"
+- 3️⃣ Check the "Install_calico_network.sh"